 Attend our meetings

-We enjoy having guests join us at our meetings.
 We meet monthly, usually the 3rd Friday of the month, January through November, 9 a.m., the Oscar Johnson 4-H Center at the Washburn County Fairgrounds.
 Our annual meeting is usually the 4th Saturday of August at various county locations.
-Send us an e-mail, firstname.lastname@example.org, to confirm time and place of a meeting.
+Contact one of our Board members to confirm time and place of a meeting.